 Before starting your website, create a document for your website copy.
 A website copy is a fancy way of saying website wording.
 This includes your page breakdown and the wording you would like on each.

 For example, my clients like to start with their About Page.
 We write out a description for their business, their mission statement, and a personal description of them.

 Next, we create a list of benefits or solutions that customers or clients will gain from purchasing their services/products.

 When it comes to launching the perfect site, your website does not have to be launched as the perfect representation of the next 5 years of your business.
 A website grows with you as your business grows!
 So, expect to add new information and make updates throughout the year.

 If you’re just starting your business or are new to having a website, I recommend starting small with a quality Home Page, About Page, Service or Product Page, and Contact Page.
 These 4 primary navigation pages should be everything you need to start sharing your work online!
 (Very few small businesses need to launch with more than this, and very few website visitors will take the time to look at more pages than these.)

 Once you’re ready to add more info or offers, you can easily add-on to what you already have.

-In addition to creating website copy, quality photography for you site is a must-have!
+In addition to creating website copy, quality photography for your site is a must-have!
 I highly recommend investing in a website photoshoot to capture portraits and lifestyle imagery of you in your element.

 Don’t have the budget to hire a photographer?
 It’s totally possible to capture shots with the help of a significant other, friend, or family member.

-When I first began my web design business, my boyfriend (now fiance) and I drove downtown, found a brick building that matched my primary business color, and used my iphone to take photos for my website.
+When I first began my web design business, my boyfriend (now fiance) and I drove downtown, found a brick building that matched my primary business colour, and used my iPhone to take photos for my website.